 Workshop and Café

 Beside the hall is a large room where Het Paleis organises youth and children’s workshops.
 From 2012 to 2013, the theme is “Water”.
-From 2013 onwards, the current theme is “Time”.
+From 2013 onwards, the new theme is “Time” and always changing.
 The workshops focus primarily on science and let children conduct experiments and understand more about time-related subjects.
 There is a cafe where you can grab some cookies and drinks too.